JJChiDguez/sibc/README.md

 Furthermore, you can create tests by running `bash misc/create-tests.sh` and `bash misc/test-cli.sh` (only csidh is handled by now).

+If either a new prime instace or primitive is included, then you should add it to misc directory.
+New primitives require new bash scripts.

 ## Remarks

 The primes labeled as `p253`, `p255`, `p247`, and `p237` correspond with the examples 2, 3, 5, and 6 from